Michael Sterling: Academic career

 He joined the Department of Control Engineering at the University of Sheffield as a lecturer and was promoted to senior lecturer in 1978.
-He then moved to the University of Durham as a professor of Engineering in 1980, before being appointed as Vice-Chancellor of Brunel University in 1990.
+He then moved to the University of Durham as a professor of engineering in 1980, before being appointed as Vice-Chancellor of Brunel University in 1990.
 He was appointed a Fellow of the Royal Academy of Engineering in 1991.
 He was Vice-Chancellor of the University of Birmingham from October 2001 to April 2009.
 In July 2009 he was appointed chair of the Science and Technology Facilities Council, the agency responsible for funding big science in the United Kingdom.

-He was chairman of the Russell Group, representing the United Kingdom’s twenty leading research-intensive universities at a crucial time in higher education history, when the white paper on tuition fees was being debated and subsequently passed.
-He was also a board member of the Universities and Colleges Admissions Service (UCAS), a board member of Advantage West Midlands (the regional RDA), a member of AWM’s Innovation and Technology Council and chair of AWM’s Information and Communication Technology Steering Group.
-In addition he is a member of the Prime Minister’s Council for Science and Technology and chairman of its energy sub-group.
+He was chairman of the Russell Group, representing the United Kingdom's twenty leading research-intensive universities at a crucial time in higher education history, when the white paper on tuition fees was being debated and subsequently passed.
+He was also a board member of the Universities and Colleges Admissions Service (UCAS), a board member of Advantage West Midlands (the regional RDA), a member of AWM's Innovation and Technology Council and chair of AWM's Information and Communication Technology Steering Group.
+In addition he is a member of the Prime Minister's Council for Science and Technology and chairman of its energy sub-group.

-At Brunel, Sterling oversaw the consolidation of the University and a merger with the West London Institute of Higher Education, which produced a multi-sited university with a student body of 12,000.
+At Brunel, Sterling oversaw the consolidation of the university and a merger with the West London Institute of Higher Education, which produced a multi-site university with a student body of 12,000.
 More controversially, he closed the Departments of Physics and Chemistry, and oversaw the award of an honorary doctorate to Dame Margaret Thatcher, against strong union and student resistance.